 Dependent.
-A member of the household, excluding foster children and foster adults, the head or spouse, a sole member or Live in Aide, who is under 18 years of age, is a disabled or handicapped person, or is a full-time student.
-The income of family members under the age of 18 (including foster children) is excluded from annual income.
+A member of the household, excluding foster children, the head or spouse, a sole member or Live-in-Aide, who is under 18 years of age, is a disabled or handicapped person, or is a full-time student.

 Disabled Person.
 An individual who is under a disability as defined in Section 223 of the Social Security Act or in Section 102(b)(5) of the Developmental Disabilities Services and Facilities Construction Amendments of 1970.